oswalgarima/ds-notes-beginner-to-expert/Day 1 - Statistics Basics/README.md

 - Speak confidently about statistics in interviews.
 - Apply core concepts to real datasets.
-- Understand what tools like pandas, NumPy, and scikit-learn are doing under the hood.
 - Stop fearing stats — and start using it.

 ---